vuyombamba/alx-system_engineering-devops/0x02-shell_redirections/README.md

 19. Replaced A with c from input z and e
 20. Removes all c and C from the input
 21. Display the input in reverse
+22. Displays users and their home directories in a user order